DJ LeMahieu Player Props: Yankees vs. White Sox

 - LeMahieu is hitting .239 with nine doubles, two triples, six home runs and 16 walks.

-- In 32.1% of his games this year, LeMahieu has had at least one RBI.
-He's picked up more than one in 7.5%.
+- He has scored in 37.7% of his games this year, with two or more runs scored in 7.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.